digiltd/oh-rtd-test/Systeminfo-Binding.md

 - File system metrics
 - Network interface metrics

-Binding use Hyperic SIGAR API to access system information regardless of the underlying platform (Windows, Linux, OS X...).
+Binding uses Hyperic SIGAR API to access system information regardless of the underlying platform (Windows, Linux, OS X...).

 For installation of the binding, please see Wiki page [[Bindings]].